kirilcvetkov92/Advanced-Lane-Detection/README.md

 #### 2.2 Color transformation
 Description about how I used color transforms, gradients or other methods to create a thresholded binary image.

-I used list of following filters
+I used list of following thresholds
 * Absolute sobel threshold (x, y) direction  =>  Source:  `utils.py#sobel_filter`
 * RGB threshold on red and green colors => source `utils.py#rgb_filter`
 * YUV threshold on s-channel => source `utils.py#yuv_filter`
 * HSV threshold on s-channel => source `utils.py#hsv_filter`
 * HLS threshold on s-channel and l-channel => source `utils.py#hls_filter`

+Below, the image describes how I combine all these thresholds for creating a thresholded binary image
+![image3]

 #### 2.3 Pipeline (test images)
 Describtion about how a perspective transform is performed on image with included example